Top Tourist Attractions in Mumbai With Photos : Instalment Four

 BBC has produced a documentary on the dabbawalas.

 When Prince Charles expressed a desire to see their operations, he had to adjust his schedule to theirs, since their time was too precise to allow any flexibility.

-The video alongside is a clip from the BBC video.
+The video above is a clip from the BBC video.

 Nehru Science CenterClick thumbnail to view full-size

 Nehru Science Center or Nehru Center, in short, was started in 1977.
 The science park was constructed in 1979 and opened to the general public in 1985.